What is mental health?

 Mental illness can cause people to think, act, and feel differently than they usually do.
 Some mental illnesses are more severe than others, and have more noticeable symptoms.
 For a person going through these difficulties, the different feelings are often scary.

 Everyone experiences fear or anxiety every now and then, especially when they’re in new or unfamiliar situations.
-Check out the Anxiety article for more information on how you can manage these feelings.
+Check out the Anxiety and Anxiety Disorders: Types, Causes and Symptoms articles for more on how you can manage these feelings.
 People sometimes experience intense forms of anxiety that can prevent them from going about daily activities.
 These anxiety disorders can cause people to have sudden, unexplained panic attacks that can seem beyond their control.
 Other people become anxious about more specific things.
 This can lead to obsessive behavior, causing them to check and recheck things.

 People, who experience high levels of anxiety, can learn to manage and reduce their anxiety levels.
 A form of therapy called cognitive behavioral therapy has been shown to be effective in managing anxiety.
 Stress management techniques and meditation can help people with anxiety disorders calm themselves and may enhance the effects of therapy.